ionos-cloud/cluster-api-provider-proxmox/docs/Development.md

 ```
   This file instructs Tilt to use the cluster-api-provider-proxmox and ipam-provider-in-cluster repositories. `allowed_contexts` is used to add
   allowed clusters other than kind (which is always implicitly enabled).

+- Change directory to cluster-api-ipam-provider-in-cluster `cd ../cluster-api-ipam-provider-in-cluster`.
+- Reset the git repository to `1d4735`: `git reset --hard 1d4735`.
+This is the last commit that works with Cluster API v1.6 and Go v1.20.

 - If you don't have a cluster, create a new kind cluster:
 ```